ElKornacio/Robust-Timers/README.md

 <a name="RobustTimers+restore"></a>

 ### robustTimers.restore(handler)
-If handler is provided - registers it as default restoring function this.onRestoreHandler.
+If handler is provided - registers it as default restoring function this.__onRestoreHandler.
-If not - trying to restore all inner state using this.onRestoreHandler.
+If not - trying to restore all inner state using this.__onRestoreHandler.

 **Kind**: instance method of <code>[RobustTimers](#RobustTimers)</code>
+**Throws**:

+- Will throw an exception if there are no restore handler, or if restore handler did not return promise.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |